top of page

 • Self-doubt and uncertainty about career outcomes

-How might we design a mobile platform to educate and prepare formerly incarcerated people for job interviews?
+How might we design a mobile platform to help formerly incarcerated people prepare for truck-driving job interviews?

 What is a FreeAgent's post-program journey like?